 No bucket list.

-I’m sure I should give some stock response or wishy-washy answer like, my favourite destination is “the next place I visit”, or, “It’s somewhere out there, waiting for me”.
-But no. My favourite destinations are constantly changing, just as I change as a person and a traveller.
+I’m sure I should give some stock response or wishy-washy answer like, my favorite destination is “the next place I visit”, or, “It’s somewhere out there, waiting for me”.
+But no. My favorite destinations are constantly changing, just as I change as a person and a traveler.

 Further afield and I will always have fond memories of Kansas City, Missouri.
 It was home for me once and I think I left a part of me there.
 I thought Israel was a fascinating country steeped in history and familiar names.
 One of the best meals I’ve ever had was at a restaurant called Uri Buri in Western Galilee and the city of Acre.
 And then there’s South America: Brazil is spectacular; so rooted in fun and festivities and deep religion, and then there’s the football, the food, caipirinhas, the volleyball, the supermodels…